-NYIT's Student Solutions Center provides assistance and referral services to meet the individual academic and personal needs of part- and full-time students who are veterans and their dependents who qualify for Veterans Administration education payments, work-study jobs, tutorial assistance, or special vocational rehabilitation programs resulting from a service-connected disability.
+NYIT's Enrollment Services Center provides assistance and referral services to meet the individual academic and personal needs of part- and full-time students who are veterans and their dependents who qualify for Veterans Administration education payments, work-study jobs, tutorial assistance, or special vocational rehabilitation programs resulting from a service-connected disability.
+For additional information, please visit nyit.edu/admissions/veterans benefits.